ivy-llc/ivy/docs/overview/deep_dive/containers.rst

 As is the case for :class:`ivy.Array`, the organization of these instance methods follows the same organizational structure as the files in the functional API.
 The :class:`ivy.Container` class `inherits`_ from many category-specific array classes, such as `ContainerWithElementwise`_, each of which implement the category-specific instance methods.

 As with :class:`ivy.Array`, given the simple set of rules which underpin how these instance methods should all be implemented, if a source-code implementation is not found, then this `instance method is added`_ programmatically.
-This serves as a helpful backup in cases where some static methods are accidentally missed out.
+This serves as a helpful backup in cases where some instance methods are accidentally missed out.

 Again, the benefit of the source code implementations is that this makes the code much more readable, with important methods not being entirely absent from the code.
 It also enables other helpful perks, such as auto-completions in the IDE etc.